Amanda wrote looking for help with a song:

 Thanks in advance!

 This article was posted on Friday, August 7th, 2020 at 7:14 pm and is filed under Countries & Cultures, Dutch, German, Germany, Languages, Mama Lisa, Netherlands, Rhymes by Theme, Tickling Rhymes, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.